addl/flask_blog/entries/python/flask/flask_i18n.md

 msgstr ""
 ...
 ```

+## Generating translations
-Now we are ready to create the '.po' translation files:
+Now we are ready to create translations, for example to generate a translation for Spanish we could execute:
 ```commandline
 pybabel init -i messages.pot -d flask_app/translations -l es
 ```
-The pybabel init command takes the messages.pot file as input and writes a new language catalog to the directory given in the -d option for the language specified in the -l option.
-I'm going to be installing all the translations in the app/translations directory, because that is where Flask-Babel will expect translation files to be by default.
-The command will create a es subdirectory inside this directory for the Spanish data files.
-In particular, there will be a new file named app/translations/es/LC_MESSAGES/messages.po, that is where the translations need to be made.
+The pybabel init command takes the `messages.pot` file as input and writes a new language catalog to the directory `flask_app/translations` given in the `-d` option for the language `es` specified in the `-l` option.

+The default folder where **Flask-Babel** will look for translations is `your_app/translations` directory.
+In my case is `flask_app/translations`, so the command will create a `es` subdirectory inside this directory for the Spanish data files.
+Look for the file`flask_app/translations/es/LC_MESSAGES/messages.po`.
 Now we just need to modify the file by providing actual translation to Spanish:

 ```
 #: flask_blog_app/post/forms.py:8
 msgid "Name"